HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_31/Exercise_04_31.md

 ivec[ix] = cnt;
 ```
 ####Answer
 The postfix version is in some situations more expensive than the prefix version, because objects may have to be copied.
-This means that it is a good habit to use the prefix version as often as possible.
-This is why the prefix version is used in the example program in this exercise.
+This means that it is a good habit to use the prefix version as often as possible, this is why the prefix version was used.

 The equivalent code snippet using postfix:
 ```cpp